Your Breast Implant Options

 Part of the commitment you make when you choose to have breast augmentation is to the maintenance and care of your implants to ensure they will be long-lasting.
 Having your implants examined each year will allow you to ensure they are still structurally sound and performing as they should.
 If a saline implant leaks, it is not as obvious as a rupture in a silicone implant.

-In the rare case of a silicone implant rupturing, the silicone tends to stay within the scar tissue which forms following your breast augmentation.
+In the rare case of a silicone implant rupturing, the silicone tends to stay within the scar tissue that forms following your breast augmentation.
 For this reason, the rupture of a silicone implant is referred to as a “silent rupture.”
 Smooth implants are currently considered safer than implants with a textured shell.

 Which kind of implant lasts longer?

 While both saline and silicone breast implants are long-lasting, neither choice is guaranteed to last a lifetime.
-Both saline and silicone implants can last between ten and twenty years, and in some cases, longer.
+Both saline and silicone implants can last between ten and twenty years and, in some cases, longer.
 Breast implant rupture is a rare occurrence and is less common in the initial years following breast augmentation.
 In the event of implant rupture, surgery will be required to replace the affected implant.
 No matter which type of implant you choose, you can be sure that Dr. Slenkovich will be there to monitor your health and that of your implants.

 Follow-Up Care